HolyBugx/HolyTips/Middlewares/Middlewares.md

 **Load Balancing**

-- Because reverse proxy server are the gateway between users and the application’s origin server, they’re able to determine where to route individual HTTP sessions, so they cant act as a load balancer.
+- Because reverse proxy server are the gateway between users and the application’s origin server, they’re able to determine where to route individual HTTP sessions, so they can act as a load balancer.

 **Caching**